SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Methodology

 \section{Methodology}

 This section outlines the major components of the SiCP (Simultaneous Individual and Cooperative Perception) framework, illustrated in Figure~\ref{fig:SiCP}.
-The framework comprises three key elements: a \textit{feature extractor}, an \textit{Dual-Perception Network}, and a \textit{unified detection head}.
-We adopt the backbone of PointPillars~\cite{lang2019pointpillars} as our \textit{feature extractor}, aiming to achieve an optimal balance between effectiveness and efficiency in 3D object detection.
+The framework comprises three key elements: a \textit{feature extractor}, a \textit{Dual-Perception Network}, and an \textit{unified detection head}.
+We adopt the backbone of PointPillars~\cite{lang2019pointpillars} as our \textit{feature extractor}, aiming for an optimal balance between effectiveness and efficiency in 3D object detection.
 We propose the Dual-Perception Network (DP-Net) that seamlessly integrates with the existing backbone (Section~\ref{sec:DP-Net}), adeptly processing local features for individual perception and fusing features from multiple vehicles for cooperative perception.
-We employ a unified detection head (Section~\ref{sec:head}) to process features in both individual and cooperative perception tasks.
+We employ a unified detection head (Section~\ref{sec:head}) to process features for both individual and cooperative perception tasks.
 The proposed solution operates on the premise of vehicular trustworthiness, with all vehicles employing the same machine-learning model for executing their object detection tasks.